arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ## Overview

 Portenta Machine Control is characterized by its industrial-grade hardware, which provides consistent performance and durability even in the most demanding conditions.
-A notable feature of its design is the provision of various connectivity options, emphasizing Modbus TCP via the RJ-45 port.
+A notable feature of its design is providing various connectivity options, emphasizing Modbus TCP via the RJ-45 port.

 ![General Modbus TCP System Model with Portenta Machine Control & PLC IDE](assets/pmc_plcide_modbustcp_overview.svg)